The Electoral Registration Office

 The annual register was published on 1 December 2015.
 The next register will be published on 1 December 2016.

-There are two types of register each year - the full register and the edited register.
+There are two types of register each year - the electoral register and the open register.

 This lists everyone who is entitled to vote and you can view it at the Plymouth Central Library.
 Only certain people and organisations can have copies of the full register, and they can only use it for specified purposes.
 These include electoral purposes, the prevention and detection of crime and checking your identity when you have applied for credit.
 The law says who can have a copy of the full register and what they can use it for.
 The full list of such persons and purposes is given in the Representation of the People (England and Wales) (Amendment) Regulations 2002.
 It is a criminal offence for them to pass it on to anyone else or to use it for any other purpose.

 The open register